Assistant Professor and Coordinator, School of Biotechnology

 Current Lab Strength:

-Ankita Sarkar (Ph.D Student, UGC JRF, 2017-present) (Role of PARP1 inhibitors in mitophagy and its effect on Sarm1 mediated cell death)
+- Ankita Sarkar (Ph.D Student, UGC JRF, 2017-present) (Role of PARP1 inhibition in mitochondrial homeostasis and its effect on Sarm1 mediated cell death)

 - Dean of Students Corner